Alec Brenner on When Tectonic Plates First Moved

 Brenner’s Results

-The paleomagnetic studies showed that between 3,481 million years ago (Ma) and ~3,475-3,451 Ma, the East Pilbara craton moved from a latitude of 53°N to about 77°N at a rate of 47 cm/yr, with an error of +70 cm/yr to -36 cm/yr.
+The paleomagnetic studies showed that between 3,481 million years ago (Ma) and ~3,475-3,451 Ma, the East Pilbara craton moved from a latitude of 53°N to about 77°N at a rate of very roughly 47 cm/year.
 This is comparable to the fastest plate motions observed today.
 Over the same period, other workers have shown that the Kaapvaal craton in South Africa did not move in latitude.
 This is evidence that the two crustal blocks were moving independently of each other, with some kind of a boundary between them.

 Field Work—Obtaining the Rock Samples